 Record inflation means that nearly all consumer products cost more today than they did a year or two ago.
 Utility costs are no different.
 For example, electricity prices nationwide have jumped 7.5% since last year – and they’re expected to continue climbing.

 Utility costs represent a major expense for landlords.
-This is especially true at multifamily apartment buildings where utility costs are often included in the base rent.
-When landlords are forced to incur these costs, the cash flow impacts can be substantial.
+This is especially true at multifamily apartment buildings where base rent often includes utility costs.
+When landlords must incur these costs, the cash flow impacts can be substantial.

 In this article, we will look at what’s known as RUBS -or a ratio utility billing system.
 Implementing a RUBS program is a common way owners pass utility costs on to their renters.